Use a GitHub app in a GitHub connector

 Enter the following settings:

-- GitHub Installation ID: enter the Installation ID located in the URL of the installed GitHub App.
+GitHub Installation ID: enter the Installation ID located in the URL of the installed GitHub App.
 You can use either plaintext or a Harness encrypted text secret.

-- GitHub Application ID: enter the GitHub App ID from the GitHub App General tab.
+GitHub Application ID: enter the GitHub App ID from the GitHub App General tab.
 You can use either plaintext or a Harness encrypted text secret.

 When you're done, the settings will look something like this:

 Click Save and Continue.
 The connection and authentication is verified.

 Now you can run a Pipeline and verify that the GitHub app credentials are working.

 Run a Pipeline that uses the GitHub Connector configured with the GitHub app credentials.

 For PR events, use a Git Webhook Trigger to execute the Pipeline.